Angeltheesoto/stripe-tutorial-2023/README.md

 !TO DOS:
 1. Add google analytics
-2. Add Stripe
+2. Connect to vercel
-3. Connect mongoDB and add quantity
+3. Add Stripe
-4.
+4. Connect mongoDB and add quantity
  -->